RoboticCheese/goulash/README.md

 To do anything, you first need to set up a connection to your API instance:

-    i := api_instance.New("https://supermarket.getchef.com") // Or your API server
+    i, err := api_instance.New("https://supermarket.getchef.com") // Or your API server

 That instance can then be used to examine cookbook data:

-    cb := cookbook.New(i, "nginx") // Or your API instance and cookbook name fmt.Print(cb.Name)
+    cb, err := cookbook.New(i, "nginx") // Or your API instance and cookbook name fmt.Print(cb.Name)
     fmt.Print(cb.Maintainer)
     fmt.Print(cb.Description)